-- Greater openness is associated with better outcomes for foreign affiliates of U.S. multinational enterprises in the Scientific, Technical & Professional Services industries - Commerce department data provides no evidence that affiliates of U.S. firms classified under the NAICS 51 heading - including publishing, music, and movies - perform more poorly in countries with more open copyright user rights - U.S. firms in the computer service, information service, and contract R&D industries export more services to countries with greater openness - Imports of books from the U.S. are not negatively affected by the
+- Greater openness is associated with better outcomes for foreign affiliates of U.S. multinational enterprises in the Scientific, Technical & Professional Services industries - Commerce department data provides no evidence that affiliates of U.S. firms classified under the NAICS 51 heading - including publishing, music, and movies - perform more poorly in countries with more open copyright user rights - U.S. firms in the computer service, information service, and contract

+R&D industries export more services to countries with greater openness

-- openness of copyright user rights in the importing countries - Greater openness is not associated with lower net income for the local firms in movie or music industries in the countries that we have studied, though there is weak evidence of a negative relationship between openness and print publishing
+- U.S. exports of books are not negatively affected by the openness of copyright user rights in the importing countries - Greater openness is not associated with lower net income for the local firms in movie or music industries in the countries that we have studied, though there is weak evidence of a negative relationship between openness and print publishing